Tuesday 17 June 1941

 US/Canadian Relations: The US and Canada set up a Joint Economic Committee.
 Its purpose is to:

-study and to report to their respective governments on the possibilities of (1) effecting a more economic, more efficient, and more coordinated utilization of the combined resources of the two countries in the production of defence requirements (to the extent that this is not now being done) and (2) reducing the probable post-war economic dislocation consequent upon the changes which the economy in each country is presently undergoing.This is another step on a long journey by the United States in supported the British without actually declaring war on the Axis.
+study and to report to their respective governments on the possibilities of (1) effecting a more economic, more efficient, and more coordinated utilization of the combined resources of the two countries in the production of defence requirements (to the extent that this is not now being done) and (2) reducing the probable post-war economic dislocation consequent upon the changes which the economy in each country is presently undergoing.This is another step on a long journey by the United States in supporting the British without actually declaring war on the Axis.

 |The unsuccessful Brewster SB2A-4 Buccaneer.
 A total of 1052 are built, and many are never used but sent immediately to be scrapped.|